Bilinear maps having Jordan product property: Square-zero determined von Neumann algebras and Jordan product property

 \cref{fin+inf} Suppose that $e=p+q$ is finite.
 Then $p\leq e$ implies that $p$ is finite in $eAe$ by \cite[Proposition 2.4]{Cuntz77} and hence $p$ is finite in $A$ by \cite[\S 15, Proposition 1]{Berberian_Book}, a contradiction.

 \cref{factor prop inf} Since $1$ is the only central projection, then $1$ is clearly properly infinite.
-Now, if $p\in P(A)$ is an infinite projection, then $1\cdot p$ is infinite, thus $p$ is properly infinite. \end{proof} For an algebra $A$, we denote by $N_2(A)$ the set of square zero elements of $A$.
+Now, if $p\in P(A)$ is an infinite projection, then $1\cdot p$ is infinite, thus $p$ is properly infinite. \end{proof} For an algebra $A$, we denote by $N_2(A)$ the set of square-zero elements of $A$.
 The following property is inspired by the proof of \cite[Theorem 2.1]{Semrl-square-zero}:

 \begin{lem} Let $A$ be an algebra and $a=\sum_{i=1}^r a_i,b=\sum_{j=1}^s b_j$, where $\{a_i\}_{i=1}^r$, $\{b_j\}_{j=1}^s\sst N_2(A)$ and $a_ib_j=b_ja_i=0,\forall i,j$.
 Let $X$ be a vector space and $V:A\times A\to X$ be a symmetric bilinear map that has square-zero property.
 Then $V(a,b)=0.$ \end{lem} \begin{proof} It is clear that $(a_i+b_j)^2=0,\forall i,j.$ We have which yields $V(a_i,b_j)=0.$ By additivity we have $V(a,b)=0.$ \end{proof}